lannuttia/blog/_posts/2023-08-27-announcing-starlette-session-middleware.md

 [here](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/).
 I thought
 this was a little messy and that led me to look into starlette middleware for session management.
-Unfortunately for me, Starlette's session middleware does not support JWTs out of the box so it does not meet my usecase's needs.
+Unfortunately for me, Starlette's session middleware does not support JWTs out of the box so it does not meet my use case.
 There are third-party starlette session packages that exist too but none of these were very flexible and largly seemed to be copy pasted from the upstream Starlette SessionMiddleware implementation with minor changes to change how